 And it’s not just about sharing positive vibes.
 Compliance and ethics are an opportunity to provide clear expectations, making it easier for employees to understand how success is measured.
 Empowering decision-makers to have honest, non-confrontational feedback intended to help employees grow.

 The power of clear expectations channelled toward positive growth makes feedback something to be longed for rather than fear.
 This book lays the foundation for this approach.

 Rules can help shape expectations, but it’s the organisational culture that brings effectiveness.
 “The Business Guide to Effective Compliance and Ethics” understands the delicate balance that must be struck here and provides a clear path to help achieve it.

 Compliance training can only ever hope to be successful if you balance the needs of the employees with those of the firm.

 In this informative read, Travis Waugh powerfully challenges traditional compliance training programmes in a number of thought-provoking ways.

-Fully Complaint makes the case that the ideal compliance training programmes need to be both practical and flexible in order to change employee behaviour, and thereby reducing the chance of misconduct ever happening in the first place.
+Fully Complaint makes the case that the ideal compliance training programmes need to be both practical and flexible to change employee behaviour, thereby reducing the chance of misconduct ever happening in the first place.